quisquous/cactbot/docs/TimelineGuide.md

 * add syncs for everything possible
 * always add an Engage! entry, but add syncs in case there's no /countdown
-* if the first boss action is an auto, add a sync to start the timeline asap
+* if the first boss action is an auto-attack, add a sync to start the timeline asap.
+(Note that sometimes boss auto-attacks are not literally "Attack"!)
 * include the command line used to generate the timeline in a comment at the top
 * prefer actions for syncs over rp text, but rp text syncs if that's the only option
 * if you do sync a phase with rp text, add a large window sync for an action